Last revised: July 17, 2022.

 - Weather: sunny all day, light wind from N.W.?

-- campsite: CS633 – another haul up the hill (~100 m) and totally worth it! the stern paddler’s favourite site of the trip; multiple sites 1 fair, semi-sheltered one at top suitable for 4-person tent, one at the bottom in a pinch; more possibilities in the open and on rock – your choice; 2 boats the whole evening, 2 sea-doos earlier and after that it was just us.
+- campsite: CS633 – another haul up the hill (~100 m) and totally worth it! the stern paddler’s favourite site of the trip; multiple sites 1 fair, semi-sheltered one at the top suitable for 4-person tent, one at the bottom in a pinch; more possibilities in the open and on rock – your choice; 2 boats the whole evening, 2 sea-doos earlier and after that, it was just us.

 - Natural Resources Canada topos: Delamere 041 I 02; Key Harbour 041 H 15

 - GPS tracks – 2019 French River (3.2Mb Dropbox file)

 - Unlostify: West French River covers the river from a few kilometers east of Highway 69 to Georgian Bay.
 It has all the official park campsites indicated.
 Click on the title for access to a free digital download – or get a hard copy you will be using often!
 Note: do not set off with this map as your only map.
 It is not detailed enough.

 The sixth day in a row of sunny warm weather!
-We slipped our canoe into the water and could feel the noticeable current as we headed down the Gorge section.
+We slipped our canoe into the water and could feel the noticeable current as we headed down the rest of the Gorge section.
 There were a number of stretches where the GPS device recorded speeds of 14 and 15 km/hr.

 After his comment about the rapids, Macdonell goes on to discuss the presence of Anishinaabe pictographs (images “painted” with a mixture of iron oxide powder and fish oil) and lichenographs (images carved out of the lichen and moss which cover the rock face):